-For the year ended December 31, 2023, our effective tax rate was 12.4%, compared to 10.9% for the year ended December 31, 2022.
-The increase in the effective tax rate was primarily due to the mix of income earned in higher tax rate jurisdictions, which was partially offset by the favorable resolutions of uncertain tax positions.
+For the year ended December 31, 2024, our effective tax rate was 14.5%, compared to 12.4% for the year ended December 31, 2023.
+The increase in the effective tax rate was primarily due to the enactment of Global Minimum Tax and the mix of income earned in higher tax rate jurisdictions.